marcin0115/marcin0115.github.io-project1-SliderJS/README.md

 # Slider JS

 Simple slider created with JavaScrit, trigger off function setInterval.
-Possibility additional change of slides by the use of keys (e.keyCode).
+We have a possibility to change slides by the use of keys (e.keyCode).

 ## Technologies
 Project is created with: